-To date, we have not received approval for the sale of any product candidate in any market and, therefore, have not generated any product sales from any product candidates.
+To date, we have not generated any product sales from any products.
 In addition, we have incurred substantial operating losses since our inception, and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of June 30, 2024, we have an accumulated deficit of \$331.9 million.
+As of March 31, 2025, we have an accumulated deficit of \$381.8 million.